When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 Dance

 Kenya Woods, a native of Cleveland, Ohio, holds more than 30 years of experience in dance performance, choreography, teaching, and leadership.
-She holds a degree in Dance from Tennessee State University and is certified in Lester Horton Pedagogy, the official technique taught at the Alvin Ailey American Dance Center.
-Her additional dance credits include Dance New Amsterdam and North Coast Ballet Theater.
-Madame Darvash, Dr. Diane McIntyre and Lynn Simonson have influenced her teaching style as well.
+She holds a degree in Dance from Tennessee State University and is trained in Classical Ballet.
+Dr. Diane McIntyre, Madame Darvash, and Lynn Simonson are powerhouses in the dance community who have influenced her teaching style.

 Tickets